 - If you want your muscles to grow, you need to increase the protein intake.
 But that’s not the only important thing.
 If you want to preserve your health in the long term, the quality of the food you consume also matters.
 Limiting sugars, refined grains and trans fats is mandatory for a healthy living.
 So up with proteins, fibrous foods, healthy fats, and down with sugars, trans fats and processed food.

 In the end, remember that the combination of exercise and dieting is what works best.
 And when it comes to dieting, you must know your macros – (calorie), proteins, carbs and fat intake.
+There’s no doubt, counting calories and macros can be really beneficial.
 Now let’s learn how to calculate them.

 Step 1: Calculate your recommended daily caloric intake or TDEE